Stockport Corporation Tramways

 Stockport Corporation Tramways staff

-A blow-up of the above photo showing some of the motormen (in double-breasted jackets) and conductors (in single-breasted jackets).
-The individual in the centre is wearing the 'SCT' collar badge on his cap rather than a usual script-lettering cap badge.
+An enlargement of the above photograph showing some of the motormen (in double-breasted jackets) and conductors (in single-breasted jackets).
+The individual in the centre is wearing the 'SCT' collar badge on his cap rather than the usual script-lettering cap badge.

 Stockport Corporation Tramways No 29 Tram

 Stockport Corporation Tramways Tramcar No 29, probably in newly outshopped condition, having been vestibuled and top-covered, thus dating the photo to 1922.
-Both the motorman and conductor are wearing 'lancer-style' tunics.
+Both the motorman and conductor are wearing lancer-style tunics and tensioned-crown peaked caps.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Stockport Corporation Tramways crew

 Two tramcar staff and an inspector pose with a decorated tramcar — photo undated, but probably taken in the 1920s or 1930s.
-Note the military-style caps, the absence of script-lettering cap badges, as well as the addition of epaulettes to the tunics.
+The tensioned-crown caps simply bear municipal-device badges, the script-lettering grade badges having fallen out of use by this time.
 Photo reproduced with the kind permission of the Greater Manchester Transport Society (see link).

 Stockport Corporation Tramways conductor

-A blow-up of the previous photo, showing the man on the left, in all probability, a conductor.
+An enlargement of the previous photograph showing the man on the left, in all probability, a conductor.
+By this time, the system-initials badges on the collar had clearly been changed to a one-piece construction rather than individual initials.
 Photo reproduced with the kind permission of the Greater Manchester Transport Society (see link).

 Stockport Corporation Tramways conductor Tom Lee